HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 ## Process Tip #15: Markdown for Other Notes

-Courtesy of @Saito W4KEK/WN4BCC: Wanting to know more about what you can put in your Other Notes box when creating a session?
+Courtesy of Grant W4KEK: Wanting to know more about what you can put in your Other Notes box when creating a session?
 Examtools uses a format called Markdown, it can do a whole lot, to see some of the things it can do take a look though